callumflack/callum-flack-blog/content/posts/2018-04-23-john-boyds-bloody-mindedness.comp.md

 His theories—Energy-Maneuverability theory, Destruction and Creation, and the OODA loop—are all now highly reputed across many domains, not just the military.
 But none would exist without Boyd’s extreme dedication to his own thoughts.
 He spent half a century standing his ground against the United States Military, perhaps the most rigid and demanding organisation in history.

 Sheer _bloody-mindedness_ was the prerequisite to all his theories.
+As Coram phrased it: "Without a skunk fight, life was boring."

 <!-- eccentric professor of the skies (Thiel) — the Mad Major -->